A nearly optimal algorithm for deciding connectivity queries in smooth and bounded real algebraic sets: Solving generalized Lagrange systems

-The structure of these systems is essentially that of the generalized Lagrange systems our algorithm will construct by repeating the constructions defined in Chapter~\ref{chapter:constructions}, except that we only have $n-e$ variables in the first block: this accounts for the fact that in generalized Lagrange systems, we will ensure that the first $e$ variables have fixed values.
+The structure of these systems is essentially that of the generalized Lagrange systems our algorithm will construct by repeating the constructions defined in Section~\ref{sec:GLS}, except that we only have $n-e$ variables in the first block: this accounts for the fact that in generalized Lagrange systems, we will ensure that the first $e$ variables can assume finitely many values (so we may essentially see them as being constant for such degree calculations).
 As for generalized Lagrange systems, we assume that the following properties are satisfied for $0 \le i \le k$:

 Remark in particular that $N=N_k$ and $P=P_k$.